QuickBlox/Documentation/docs/4_android/5_Calls.md

   <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
 ```

-Detailed information about app permission here [Working with System Permissions](http://developer.android.com/training/permissions/index.html).
+Detailed information about app permission could be found here [Working with System Permissions](http://developer.android.com/training/permissions/index.html).

 **Pay attention.
-Beginning in Android 6.0 (API level 23), users grant permissions to apps while the app is running, not when they install the app.**
+Starting from Android 6.0 (API level 23), users grant permissions to apps while the app is running, not when they install the app.**

 **You can grant permissions to your app via device system settings or request them at runtime from your code.**